rezakj/iCellR/README.md

 ## Aggregate data

-Conditions in iCellR are defined or displayed in the column names of the data and are separated by an underscore ("_") sign.
-If you want to merge multiple datasets (data frames/matrices) into one file and run iCellR in aggregate mode (combining all samples together), you can accomplish this using the "data.aggregation" function.
+Conditions in iCellR are defined or displayed in the column names of the data and are separated by an underscore `(_)` sign.
+If you want to merge multiple datasets (data frames/matrices) into one file and run iCellR in aggregate mode (combining all samples together), you can accomplish this using the `data.aggregation` function.

 Example: Suppose you have divided your sample into four datasets and need to aggregate them into a single matrix.
 Let's say the samples are WT, KO, Ctrl, and KD.
 After aggregating these datasets into one matrix, iCellR will recognize the presence of four distinct samples for further analyses, such as batch alignment, plotting, differential expression (DE), and more.
 Here, I have divided this sample into four datasets for a test run.